rikaitan/rikaitan.github.io/docs/dictionaries.md

 Dictionaries for beginners can be found in the [JMdict-Rikaitan](https://github.com/Ajatt-Tools/jmdict-rikaitan) repository.

-#### Other Languages

-[Kaikki To Rikaitan](https://github.com/Ajatt-Tools/kaikki-to-rikaitan/blob/master/downloads.md) - Wiktionaries in various languages converted to Rikaitan format.

-#### EPWING Dictionaries
+??? note "EPWING Dictionaries"

     Rikaitan supports dictionaries in the esoteric but popular [EPWING](https://ja.wikipedia.org/wiki/EPWING) format.
 They were often utilized in portable electronic dictionaries.
 These dictionaries are often sought after by language learners for their correctness and excellent coverage of the Japanese language.

     Unfortunately, as most of the dictionaries released in this format are proprietary, you will need to procure these dictionaries yourself and import them using [Rikaitan Import](https://github.com/Ajatt-Tools/rikaitan-import).
 Check the project page for additional details.

+#### Other Languages

+[Kaikki To Rikaitan](https://github.com/Ajatt-Tools/kaikki-to-rikaitan/blob/master/downloads.md) - Wiktionaries in various languages converted to Rikaitan format.

+!!! note

+    If you can't find suitable Rikaitan dictionaries, feel free to Google for dictionaries in your specific language or ask your fellow community members

 ### Bulk Importing Dictionaries